How To ApplyStep 1: Apply for Admission

 - Download the Printable Application with Detailed Instructions

-- Online applications for the spring, summer and fall 2014 semesters are now open at www.online.commnet.edu
+- Online applications are available at www.online.commnet.edu

 Requirements for Admission